Barry Ward, Leader, Production Business Management, OSU Extension, Agriculture & Natural Resources

 We need your assistance in securing up-to-date information about farm custom work rates, machinery and building rental rates and hired labor costs in Ohio.

-We would ask you to please respond even if you know only have a few operations with data.
-We want information on actual rates, either what you paid to hire work or what you charged to perform custom work.
+This year we have an online survey set up that anyone can access.
+We would ask that you respond even if you know only a few rates.
+We want information on actual rates, either what you paid to hire custom work or what you charged if you perform custom work.
+Custom Rates should include all ownership costs of implement & tractor (if needed), operator labor, fuel and lube.
+If fuel is not included in your custom rate charge there is a place on the survey to indicate this.